milesroxas/Flint/README.md

 - Opinion mode: `balanced` by default; initialization path supports other modes.
 - Config persistence: `rule-configuration-service` stores per‑rule settings and merges with schema defaults on load.
   - New option: `lumos-combo-class-limit.maxCombos` (number; default 2)
+  - Ordering/limit checks are registered for Lumos and evaluated in the runner; enablement and severity configurable via the registry.

 ### Performance